stampery/node-framed-msgpack-rpc/README.md

  useful for `RobustTransport`s (see below).
 The known hooks are
     * `hooks.connected` - Called when a transport is connected
     * `hooks.eof` - Called when a transport hits EOF.
-* `debug_hook` - A debugging hook.
-If set, it will turn on RPC tracing via the given debugging hook (a function).
+* `dbgr` - A debugging object.
+If set, it will turn on RPC tracing via the given debugging object.
 See _Debugging_ below.
+I would have liked to call this a `debugger`, but that's a reserved keyword in node.

 The following two options are used internally by `Server` and `Listener` classes, and should not be accessed directly: